CAIC Staff

 John joined CAIC in 2006.
 He became interested in weather and snow growing up in New England anxiously awaiting the next nor’easter.
 He obtained an M.S. in meteorology at the University of Wisconsin – Madison.
 He moved to Colorado in 1984 and worked for fifteen years as a meteorologist for a NOAA applied research program.
 He completed a Ph.D. in Atmospheric Science at Colorado State University.
 He ski patrolled at Arapahoe Basin.
 After forecasting for eight years at CAIC, he is now the Mountain Weather and Avalanche Specialist.
 His focus is providing computer-generated weather forecasts.

-Max Strobeck, Northern Mountains Field Technician
+Max Strotbeck, Northern Mountains Field Technician

 Max Strobeck